brianleroux/slides/phonegap-performance/outline/7-frameworks-vs-modules.md

 ---

 <blockquote>We need to stop building things for developer convenience and instead build them for user experience.
 We can create rich experiences that solve these problems.
 Limitations can fuel creativity.
-Don’t get tied to particular solutions, revisit things that we previously dismissed.
-South Street is an umbrella project form the Filament Group that addressed problems around qualified application of features & improving delivery mechanisms. - http://www.lukew.com/ff/entry.asp?1565</blockquote>
+Don’t get tied to particular solutions, revisit things that we previously dismissed.  - @scottjehl http://www.lukew.com/ff/entry.asp?1565</blockquote>

 ---